Skip to content

 Loss & Training

-No new training strategies; the theoretical section provides the optimization convergence rate for ZO-SGD as \(\mathcal{O}(\sqrt{dL/(PT)})\) when learning rate \(\eta = \mathcal{O}(\sqrt{P/(dLT)})\) (still contains \(d\)), contrasting with the dimension-free bound from the eNTK perspective, reminding readers that "convergence rate vs learning trajectory similarity" are distinct concepts.
+No new training strategy is proposed.
+The theoretical section confirms that when the learning rate \(\eta = \mathcal{O}(\sqrt{P/(dLT)})\), the optimization convergence rate for ZO-SGD is \(\mathcal{O}(\sqrt{dL/(PT)})\).
+This still contains \(d\), contrasting with the dimension-free eNTK bound and reminding readers that "convergence rate" and "learning trajectory similarity" are distinct concepts.

 Key Experimental Results